PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 * Work on the new API continues to lay a great foundation for the future.

 Back office:
-* Symfony login page requires further improvements to be fully functional.
+* Symfony login page still requires some improvements to be fully functional.
+You can track the progress in the [EPIC](https://github.com/PrestaShop/PrestaShop/issues/36001).

 Front office:
 * The decision regarding the Hummingbird theme and its presence in PrestaShop 9 has not yet been made.